Isaacboxall1/Mtg_Deck_Organiser/README.md

 # Magic: The Gathering Collection Organizer and Tracker

-This project is a robust application designed to help Magic: The Gathering (MTG) enthusiasts track and manage their collection.
+This project is an application designed to help Magic: The Gathering (MTG) enthusiasts track and manage their collection.
 Built with the robust technology stack of Next.js, React, Node.js, Supabase, Jest, React Testing Library and deployed on Netlify, the app aims to be an all-in-one solution for managing your MTG inventory, deck creation, and detailed card tracking.

 ## Features